MFGPA/School_IP_Bypass_Bans/README.md

 Feel Free to use within The School ICT Policies and Restrictions.

+# Disclaimer:
-MFGPA ("i", "we", "Not for profit") are not liable for any damages this may course towards your ICT Systems.
+MFGPA ("i", "we") are not liable for any damages this may course towards your ICT Systems.
 It has been tested before Release and Is NOT for Use against a system by students.